tuobangli/Talk2/README.md

 # Talk2
-Invite H C for a meeting to talk
+I already invite H C for a meeting to talk, but no reply.